Bedroom tax

 Does the bedroom tax apply to me?

-A spare bedroom is a bedroom not used by any of the following people:
+A spare bedroom is a room not being used by any of the following:

 - A couple